-Should Tech Companies Be Worried About the Future of Cloud Technology and the All-in-One Model?
+Should Tech Companies Be Worried About the Future of Cloud and the All-in-One Model?
+I think so.

 Amazon has certainly had a significant impact on the retail sector, driving sales down across the board.
 Microsoft has also made it's presence known, especially in the government sector, but also now in the retail sector too.
 Retail giants like Walmart, which compete with Amazon for sales, elect to use Microsoft cloud services for their technology needs.
 No shocker there.